Corvette History

 Seventh Generation (C7: 2014–2019)

-Development for the seventh generation Corvette started in 2007.
+Development for the seventh-generation Corvette (C7) began in 2007.
 Originally set to be introduced for the 2011 model year, its introduction was delayed for three years.
 It was finally released for the 2014 model year.
 Mid-engine and rear-engine layouts had been considered, but the front-engine, rear-wheel drive (RWD) platform was chosen to keep production costs lower.